 And remember, because hyperhidrosis is a serious medical condition - you deserve insurance coverage and reimbursement for your medical visits and treatment.
 We've got tips to help you navigate the health insurance realm; visit Insurance Tools for more information.

-For the latest news about treatments, clinical trials, and special events, sign-up for our free blog.
+For the latest news about treatments, special events, and other developments, sign-up for our free blog.
 And please help to support our work by:

 *A life-threatening adverse event, or serious side effects is defined as: inpatient hospitalization or prolongation of existing hospitalization, a persistent or significant incapacity or substantial disruption of the ability to conduct normal life functions, or a congenital anomaly/birth defect.